bstrebel/pimatic-phone/README.md

 location based rules will work well with known locations like "Home" or "Office".
-The plugin was inspired by the [pimatic-location-plugin](https://pimatic.org/plugins/pimatic-location/) but uses a different device layout and (as of Rev. 0.6.0) a session based iCloud client for for **iOS** devices.
+The plugin was inspired by the [pimatic-location-plugin](https://pimatic.org/plugins/pimatic-location/) but uses a different device layout and (as of Rev. 0.6.0) a session based iCloud client for for **iOS** devices inspired by [Picklepete Pyicloud](https://github.com/picklepete/pyicloud).

 The signature of the _updateLocation_ API call provides compatibility with the Android App [PimaticLocation](https://github.com/Oitzu/pimatic-location).

 Some remarks on iOS devices